varnamproject/govarnam-java/README.md

-# libvarnam-java
+# govarnam-java

-Java bindings for libvarnam.
+Java bindings for govarnam.

 ## Setting up

-Directory structure:
+Make a directory structure like this:

 * govarnam - Clone govarnam
 * govarnam-java - Clone this